Seller auctioning JFK docs from ex-California governor

 Sotheby’s touts Brown’s materials for sale as unique because “it comes from a single source” and that it “chronicles a country in mourning.”
 The auction opens Monday.

-Kalika Sands, who works in Sotheby’s Book & Manuscripts Department, did not disclose how the anonymous seller acquired the collection.
+Kalika Sands, who works in Sotheby’s Book & Manuscripts Department, didn’t disclose how the anonymous seller acquired the collection.

 Among the items are a letter from Kennedy to Brown written days before the assassination.
 In it Kennedy thanks Brown for supporting his tax-reform program.
 There’s also a handwritten note from President Lyndon Johnson sent 10 days after he succeeded Kennedy.
 Johnson wrote: “Pat, I’m depending on you in the West.”